 With a large amount of cash on hand, especially in the early morning or late evening hours, a restaurant could be an appealing target for armed robbery.
 Since restaurants often have multiple entrances and exits, it is essential to add security by zones.
 The goal is to provide open traffic during business hours while maintaining observation.
-Providing staff with training and tools to react to potentially dangerous situations is also vital.
+Additionally, providing staff with training and tools to react to potentially dangerous situations is also vital.

 Losses may include broken windows, graffiti, and the destruction of signs.

 Parking Lot Accidents